joelcassel/easee-js-slim/README.md

 ### Access token

-The `initAccessToken()` is not needed to run at start, but it is concidered good practice to validate the login on creation/startup.
-Currently the Easee API specifications do say the access-token expiry interval, so it is set to refresh on the first call after every 10 minutes.
+The `initAccessToken()` is not needed to run at start, but it is considered good practice to validate the login on creation/startup.
+Currently the Easee API specifications do not say the access-token expiry interval, so it is set to refresh on the first call after every 10 minutes.
 This can be overridden by setting the env `EASEE_TOKEN_INTERVAL` (in milliseconds) if needed.

 ### Debug logging